Physics informed neural networks for continuum micromechanics: Adaptivity and domain decomposition

 \subsection{Adaptive collocation points}

 To overcome the high errors at the phase transitions reported in \autoref{sec:example_pinn_inhomo}, an adaptive discretization scheme is proposed.
-The adaptive scheme is motivated by FEM h-refinement, where a local mesh refinement at points of interest leads to higher precision in stress flows.
+The adaptive scheme is motivated by FEM \textit{h}-refinement, where a local mesh refinement at points of interest leads to higher precision in stress flows.
 The difference to PINNs is once again, that FEM uses local ansatz functions, whereas PINNs are global ansatz functions.
-The goal is, that by training the PINN on collocation points with high errors, a global solution representing also fine non-linearities is found during optimization of the problem described in \autoref{sec:optimization}.
+The goal is, that by training the PINN on collocation points with high errors, a global solution representing also \ah{localized} \rv{nonlinearities of the stress and displacement distributions} is found during optimization of the problem described in \autoref{sec:optimization}.
 In the following, the proposed adaptive algorithm is described.

 A related but different approach can be found in \cite{wight2020solving}.
 First, a fine regular grid is chosen and the training is carried out as described in \autoref{sec:example_pinn_inhomo}.
 This can be seen as a pre-training of the PINN.
 Then, for a user defined number of iterations, an adaptive scheme is used as follows.
 A set of collocation points $\Omega_d$ is formed by two subsets, one coarse regular grid $\Omega_d^{reg}$ and one adaptive set $\Omega_d^{rand}$.
 The set of regular grid points $\Omega_d^{reg}$ is defined as the Cartesian product